 Pleasing The Goddess On Sheetala Saptami Will Make You Healthier, Happier

 Sheetala Saptami is a festival that is celebrated to appease the Goddess Sheetala who is said to ward off diseases such as smallpox, chickenpox, and measles.
-It is celebrated seven days after Holi, and Sheetala Saptami 2020 falls on 15th March.
+It is celebrated seven days after Holi, and Sheetala Saptami 2023 falls on 14th of March.

 Sheetala Saptami Celebrations In Different Regions